 (c) Performance of Basic Chemicals

-We operate in a competitive environment and compete with international as well as domestic players on various fronts, such as quality, technical competence, distribution channels, logistics facilities, after-sales service and customer relationships.
-Dumping of Caustic from neighbouring countries might impact realisations of the Electrochemical Unit (ECU).
+The Company operate in a competitive environment and compete with international as well as domestic players on various fronts, such as quality, technical competence, distribution channels, logistics facilities, after-sales service and customer relationships.
+Dumping of Caustic Soda from neighbouring countries might impact realisations of the Electrochemical Unit (ECU).
+Internal Control System

 The Company has a proper and adequate system of Internal Control commensurate with the size and nature of its operations to ensure that all assets are safeguarded against unauthorised use or disposal, ensuring true and fair reporting and compliance with all applicable regulatory laws and company policies.
 Internal Audit Reports are reviewed by the Audit Committee of the Board.

 The following ratios reflect the consolidated financial performance for the year in relation to the previous year.